Traveling on Horseback: Length, Distance, and Time Limits

 It is also critical that a horse has a sufficient supply of water every day, as well as when traveling, is essential as a dehydrated horse will drop its speed and stamina massively.

-An inexperienced rider might think that a horse that is galloping will go farther in a day than a horse traveling at a slower pace.
+An inexperienced rider might think that a galloping horse will go farther in a day than a horse traveling at a slower pace.
 But, a gallop actually reduces the total distance a horse can go over a period of time.
-That’s the reason why most endurance riders will never push their horse faster than a canter for the majority of a race.
-A strong horse, with intermediate training, can only gallop for around 2.5 miles at a time before needing rest.
+That’s why most endurance riders will never push their horse faster than a canter for most of a race.
+A strong horse, with intermediate training can only gallop for around 2.5 miles at a time before needing rest.

-Cavalry riders, explorers, and couriers of yesteryear discovered early on that the distance traveling sweet-spot was alternating between trotting and walking.
+Cavalry riders, explorers, and couriers of yesteryear discovered early on that the distance-traveling sweet spot alternated between trotting and walking.
 This ensures the horse moved forward at a steady pace, while not tiring out so quickly that it would need prolonged periods of standing still to recover.
 Following a trot-walk pattern, with water breaks in between, a nearly entirely untrained horse could be pushed to reach 35 miles a day.

 Terrain affects endurance of horses (1)